-The preceding discussion, and comparison of Figures 3A and 4A, and of 7A and 8A, suggests that the first EOFs derived from the data in the two valley systems represent very similar physical processes with similar diurnal evolution.
-This is supported by the scatter plot and regression line in Figure 10A.
-The regression line between the EOF 1 coefficients in the two valleys was calculated for those 765 hours when complete data sets were available in both areas.
-The two are highly correlated (correlation coefficient, r=0.91).
-The same is not true of the EOF 2 coefficients (Figure 10B).
-As mentioned earlier, the variance explained by the second EOF is much less for the second EOF than for the first.
+The preceding discussion and comparison of Figs. 3a and 4a and of Figs. 7a and 8a suggest that the first EOFs derived from the data in the two valley systems represent very similar physical processes with similar diurnal evolution.
+This suggestion is supported by the scatterplot and regression line in Fig. 10a.
+The regression line between the EOF-1 coefficients in the two valleys was calculated for those 765 h for which complete datasets were available in both areas.
+The two are highly correlated (correlation coefficient r = 0.91).
+The same is not true of the EOF-2 coefficients (Fig. 10b).
+As mentioned earlier, the variance explained is much less for the second EOF than for the first.
 In addition, the physical processes represented by the second EOFs appear to be different for the two valleys.
 For these reasons, it is not to be expected that the coefficients would rise and fall together.